-LingoDeer is a newer and popular language learning app that initially started focused on Asian languages, though they’ve since been expanding.
-It’s a completely free course that’s well made and all around good.
-It’s quite similar to the free part of HelloChinese, though I personally like HelloChinese more.
+LingoDeer is a newer and popular language learning app that initially started focused on Asian languages, though they’ve since been expanding to other languages.
+It’s a very affordable course that’s well made and all around good.
+It’s fairly similar to HelloChinese in their approach.

 The most unique app/course